What's the number one question any effective online network marketing strategy needs an answer for?

-I opened the door and saw cracked egg shells, and yolk dripping down from the top shelf of the refrigerator and some salmon laying around.
+I opened the door and saw cracked eggshells and yolk dripping down from the top shelf of the refrigerator and some salmon lying around.

-It's the dog's nature that if they sees food, they're going to go after it.
+It's the dog's nature that if they see food, they're going to go after it.

 This ties into human nature, because just like a dog is going to be a dog, people are going to be people.